carpentries/instructor-training/04-study.md

 Everyone has nervous habits.
-While these habits are often not as noticeable as you would think, it's good to identify ways to keep yourself from pacing, or fiddling with your jewelry, or not looking at the audience.
+While these habits are often not as noticeable as you would think, it's good to identify ways to keep yourself from pacing, or fiddling with your jewellery, or not looking at the audience.

 Mickey Mouse version of self.
 (not done writing yet)